Post Banner Image

 Photo credit: Nikada/ iStock

-Located in the northern Caribbean Sea where the Atlantic Ocean and the Gulf of Mexico meet, Cuba is both the largest island and largest country in the Caribbean, with an area of 42,426 square miles.
+Located in the northern Caribbean Sea where the Atlantic Ocean and the Gulf of Mexico meet, Cuba is both the largest country and the biggest island in the Caribbean.
 It is the region’s second-most populous country after Haiti, home to 11.2 million people.
 Americans can travel here independently as long as their visit falls under one of 12 categories designated by the U.S. government.
 Most visitors do so under the Support for the Cuban People category, which requires a schedule of activities directly supporting private Cuban individuals and businesses.
-While in Cuba, you might take a sightseeing tour of Havana in a vintage vehicle, taking in the grand architecture and historic squares from a classic 1950s automobile.
-Visitors can also sample the eclectic street food (a mix of Caribbean, Spanish and African cuisine), explore the island’s rich history, and spend time on its pristine white sandy beaches.

 • Share on Facebook